ItsCrist1/EsolangApp/README.md

 # EsolangApp
-An application made with .NET MAUI for a custom esolang interpreter written in C#.
+An application made with [.NET MAUI](https://dotnet.microsoft.com/en-us/apps/maui) for a custom esolang interpreter written in C#.

+# Compatibility
+This application only works on **Android** for now.

 # Features
 - Step By Step Debugging
 - Lots of settings and configuration
 - Comprehensive and customizable logging

-# Installation
+# Installing
-This MAUI application is meant to be ran on Android but it'll get **iOS** support eventually. <br/>

-To run this application on **Android** simply download [the apk](https://github.com/ItsCrist1/EsolangApp/blob/main/EsolangApp/bin/Release/EsolangApp-signed.apk). <br/>
+Install the APK from the latest release.

 # Building From Source
-Requirements: git (or gh) and dotnet.
+Works best on **Windows** but should work on **Linux** with proper .NET MAUI compatibility.

+## Requirements
+-Git (or the GitHub CLI)
+-.NET SDK with MAUI support

+## Building

-To build this from source you can run this in either powershell or bash:
+To build this from source you can run this in either **PowerShell** or **Bash**:

 ```
 git clone https://www.github.com/ItsCrist1/EsolangApp.git
 cd EsolangApp
 dotnet build
-dotnet run
 ```

 # Interpreter
 The interpreter is an esolang inspired by [Befunge](https://en.m.wikipedia.org/wiki/Befunge) with all sorts of arithmetical and utility features.
-The interpreter uses a floating-point number array.
+The interpreter uses a floating-point stack.

 # Instructions

+## Control Flow
 ∆ - Exit program immediately.

 ## Directions